Fiskaaling/FO_tidal_partcle_tracking/README.md

 # FO particle tracking model

-### A partcle tracking moduel forced by a Faroese barotropic mode of the regional oceanic modeling system (ROMS) with a 100 m resolution grid for the coastal region (Simonsen & Niclasen 2021).
+### A particle tracking model forced by a Faroese barotropic mode of the regional oceanic modeling system (ROMS) with a 100 m resolution grid for the coastal region (Simonsen & Niclasen 2021).
+A detail description of the mechanis of the particle tracking model can be found in Kragesteen et al., (2018).

 ## Table of contents